Introduction- A Frame Work for Debating Basic Structure

 A Constitutional bench of the Supreme Court, consisting of thirteen judges held in Kesavananda Bharati v.
-State of Kerala popularly called as the fundamental Right case, that the power to amend the constitution emanates from Article 368 of the Constitution.
+State of Kerala popularly called the fundamental Right case, that the power to amend the constitution emanates from Article 368 of the Constitution.
 It means that unlike the power to make the constitution, the power to amend it, is derivative in nature.
 The court further held that the expression “to amend” was one of the wide imports and included the power to repeal or abrogate the law; the expression in Article 368 was used in the narrow and constricted sense.
 Though not explicitly restricted over and above that, there are certain features of the Constitution which cannot be altered in exercise of amending power.
 The judges named them as basic structure, basic elements, and fundamental features, or the essential feature or the basic principle of the constitution.

 Though the court held that the power of Parliament to amend the Constitution was impliedly limited by the doctrine of basic structure but it did not clearly define or explain what constituted the basic structure.
-Chief justice Sikri suggested that supremacy of the Constitution, republican and democratic form of Government, secular characteristic of the Constitution, separation of powers and federal character of the Constitution were its ingredients.
+Chief justice Sikri suggested that supremacy of the Constitution, republican and democratic form of Government, secular characteristics of the Constitution, separation of powers and federal character of the Constitution were its ingredients.
 He opined that the structure was built upon the dignity and freedom of the individuals.
-Justice Shelat and Justice Grover were of the view that in addition to the above mentioned principles, the mandate to build a welfare state contained in Part IV of the Indian Constitution also formed the part of basic structure.
+Justice Shelat and Justice Grover were of the view that in addition to the above-mentioned principles, the mandate to build a welfare state contained in Part IV of the Indian Constitution also formed the part of basic structure.
 Justice Khanna identified the democratic and parliamentary form of government and secularism as constituting the basic structure of the Indian Constitution.
-Justice Jagmohan Reddy catalogued Sovereign Democratic Republic; Justice, Social, Economic, Political; Liberty of thought, expression, belief, faith and worship and equality of status and opportunities as to the contents of “Basic Structure”.
+Justice Jagmohan Reddy catalogued the Sovereign Democratic Republic; Justice, Social, Economic, Political; Liberty of thought, expression, belief, faith and worship and equality of status and opportunities as to the contents of “Basic Structure”.

 Prominent among ideas, the philosophical strength of the “Basic Structure” doctrine is of higher nature of constituent politics and thereby the higher pedigree of constituent power, over and above limits cast by the constitution.
 In short the doctrine of the basic structure has gained an incontrovertible status in the Indian Constitution.
 It is true that the judiciary has invented the doctrine of basic structure to tide over the scuffle between the ‘judiciary and legislature’ in an era of parliamentary supremacy.
 However with the change over time when the legislative supremacy is lost, instead of throwing the doctrine to desuetude, the judiciary has dovetailed the doctrine to the modern requirements of the present legal system.
-It is unlikely that in the future the doctrine would be abrogated rolling back the constitutional position to the pre Kesavananda days.
+It is unlikely that in the future the doctrine would be abrogated rolling back the constitutional position to the pre-Kesavananda days.
 Nor it is desirable also.
 Was not the statement that “Kesavananda” is the constitution itself – a Pr

 Hans Kelsen, General Theory of Law and State, Harvard University Press, Cambridge, (1945), p.110.